palantir/gradle-consistent-versions/README.md

     versionRecommendations {
         excludeConfigurations 'zinc'
     }

+### Included Builds
+You can use `gradle-consistent-versions` in an included build as well as the root build.
+They are entirely independent, that is:
+* GCV constraints in the inner build have **no** effect on the parent build unless there is a dependency from the parent build on a project of the inner build, but even then it stems from what dependencies the project dependency has.
+* GCV constraints in a parent build have **no** effect on the inner build.

+#### How does it work?

+A lot of the internal configurations and dependencies used within `gradle-consistent-versions` are done with Gradle variants.
+These are selected via Gradle attributes and/or capabilities.
+In addition to fencing off internal configurations and dependencies for usage in `gradle-consistent-versions` only, we encode a unique identifier for each build in the build tree e.g. select variants that are for GCV and are in the root build.

+> [!CAUTION]
+> As plugin versions for builds are independent, ensure both builds are at *least* `2.37.0`.
+Earlier versions of `gradle-consistent-versions` do not have the attributes required to separate different build roots from each other.
+This is especially relevant where the parent build is on `2.36.0` and below regardless of the version of `gradle-consistent-versions` in the included build.

+#### Gradle Support
+Included builds have gotten better support as Gradle versions have been released.
+Your mileage may vary on Gradle 7 and may not produce the right constraints/lock files in parent builds.

 ## Migration
 Using a combination of automation and some elbow grease, we've migrated ~150 projects from `nebula.dependency-recommender` to `com.palantir.consistent-version`: